-Mr. Karim Karoui - Group Head of Subsidiaries, Strategy and Transformation
+Mr. Karim Karoui - Group Head of Mergers and Acquisitions

-Mr. Karoui is the Group's Head of Subsidiaries, Strategy and Transformation, prior to which he served as FGB's chief financial officer.
+Mr. Karoui is the Group's Head of Mergers and Acquisitions.
+He was appointed as the Group Head of Subsidiaries, Strategy and Transformation in March 2017, prior to which he served as FGB's Chief Financial Officer.
 Mr. Karoui has more than 25 years of banking experience and also has extensive experience in company audit and financial management.
 Before joining FGB, Mr. Karoui worked with leading regional and financial institutions, including Citibank in Tunisia for over eight years.
-Mr. Karoui is also a board member of the following subsidiaries of the Bank: Aseel, Dubai First and First Gulf Libyan Bank.
+Mr. Karoui is also a board member of FGLB.